vishwajeetv/participatory_budgeting/README.md

 6. configure server url and instance id in `frontend/app/scripts/services/constants.js`
 7. `grunt serve` to serve frontend app in the browser; `grunt build` to build the production ready web app (available in `frontend/dist`)

-For loading zones, administrative divisions data, use `zones` table should be used.
+For loading zones, administrative divisions data, `zones` table should be used.

 For loading suggestions work types, `city functions` table should be used.

-`Suggestions` table is denormalized to keep user informatio along with suggestions data, so as to remove data integrity problems (such as user data is already sent when receipt is generated and emailed, and the same data must persist.)
+`Suggestions` table is denormalized to keep user information along with suggestions data, so as to remove data integrity problems (such as user data is already sent when receipt is generated and emailed, and the same data must persist.)

 `Users` can have two different roles, `citizen` and `admin`